elizajing/ny_times_movie_review/README.md

 Done
 ----
+- Make movie item heigh adapt to image size and implement `More info` button when the overview text is too long
 - Refactor so that `In Theatres` and `Most Popular` reuse the same component
 - Handle return data that has null multimedia values in `Search`